Scott McLellan, founder of No Graft No Glory

 Chair of Governors

 Became Chair of Governors at my son's school when it was rated Requires Improvement.
-Clear priorities, accountability and consistency.
-The school improved to a Good Ofsted rating.
+Clear priorities, accountability and consistency helped support improvement to a Good Ofsted rating.

 Scott speaking at an event